Imusama23/event-horizon/README.md

 sudo systemctl daemon-reload
 ```

 **Acknowledgments**
-Pi-hole v6 for providing an easy-to-use and powerful ad-blocking solution.
+- [Pi-hole](https://pi-hole.net) for providing an easy-to-use and powerful ad-blocking solution.
-The Python community for their continued work on the Python ecosystem.
+- The Python community for their continued work on the Python ecosystem.
+- The r/pihole community for the encouragement to build this service into a deployable package.
-This project is developed and maintained by Joshua Swafford for the Pi-hole community.
+- This project is developed and maintained by Joshua Swafford for the Pi-hole community.

+**Legal Notice**:
+- Pi-hole is a registered trademark of Pi-hole, LLC.
+- This project is neither affiliated with nor endorsed by Pi-hole, LLC.
+- Event Horizon interacts with Pi-hole exclusively through its public HTTP API.
+- No Pi-hole source code is used, redistributed, or modified in any way by Event Horizon.